djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \hat Z(s_0)\rightarrow m.
 $$

-So simple kriging naturally returns toward the known mean far from the observations.
+Simple kriging therefore returns toward the known mean as the target moves far from the observations.

-This is an important conceptual difference from ordinary kriging.
+This is an important conceptual difference between simple and ordinary kriging.

 ![Simple versus ordinary behavior](../../assets/spatial_statistics/kriging/06_simple_vs_ordinary.png)

----

-## 13. Simple-kriging variance
+## Simple-kriging variance

 For a latent process with target variance